kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation.md

 ## Aggregation layer

 The aggregation layer runs in-process with the kube-apiserver.
 Until an extension resource is registered, the aggregation layer will do nothing.
-To register an API, you add an _APIService_ object, which "claims" the URL path in the Kubernetes API.
+To register an API, you add an _APIService_ object, which _claims_ the URL path in the Kubernetes API.
 At that point, the aggregation layer will proxy anything sent to that API path (e.g. `/apis/myextension.mycompany.io/v1/…`) to the registered APIService.

 The most common way to implement the APIService is to run an *extension API server* in Pod(s) that run in your cluster.
 If you're using the extension API server to manage resources in your cluster, the extension API server (also written as "extension-apiserver") is typically paired with one or more {{< glossary_tooltip text="controllers" term_id="controller" >}}.
 The apiserver-builder library provides a skeleton for both extension API servers and the associated controller(s).